shopware/docs/products/extensions/migration-assistant/guides/extending-a-shopware-migration-profile.md

 ## Adding entity count snippets

-If you check your current progress in the data selection table of Shopware Migration Assistant in the administration, you can see that the bundle entities are automatically counted, but the description of the entity count is currently not loaded.
+If you check your current progress in the data selection table of Shopware Migration Assistant in the Administration, you can see that the bundle entities are automatically counted, but the description of the entity count is currently not loaded.
 To get a correct description of the new entity count, you have to add new snippets for this.

 First of all, you create a new snippet file, e.g., `en-GB.json`: